CCAHybridLab/HLResources/Arduino/HeatPad_Peltier+Buttons/README.md

  }
 }
 ```
+> 📝  **Note:** If the SIG signal is high (e.g., 5V), the MOSFET turns on, and current flows.
+If the SIG signal is low (0V), the MOSFET is off, and no current flows through.

 Test out the code and test the heatpad to see if it feels warm.
 <br> </br>
 ✅ If the heatpad feels warm and turns off after 30 seconds, you did it!
 Move on to Step 3.